devcartel/pyrfa/tclrfa/README.md

 * Fixed for service group failover by RFA 8.0
 * Minimum requirement is now Tcl 8.5
 * Available in 64-bit only

+7.6.2.2
+* 23 June 2016
+* Supports RMTES strings to UTF-8
+* New getFieldID function

 7.6.2.1
 * 18 May 2016